-*IMPORTANT - If you would like a special inscription on your book(s), please leave instructions in the shopping cart notes area!
+*IMPORTANT - This is an author signed copy.
+If you would like a special inscription on your book(s), please leave instructions in the shopping cart notes area!

 Get ready to fall in love with wild mushrooms!
 Absolutely everything you need to know to make mushrooming a lifestyle choice: finding, storing, preserving, and preparing common and unusual finds.